Autotrader cars

 Volkswagen Multivan

-MPVs – Multi-Purpose Vehicles – or people carriers as they’re sometimes known have rather dropped off the radar as families rush to buy SUVs.
+MPVs – Multi-Purpose Vehicles – have rather dropped off the radar as families rush to buy SUVs.
 Thank heavens for the VW Multivan, then.
-The funky two-tone paint schemes bring some pizzazz to an otherwise functional format, while the ability to slide seats around to configure the interior to suit whatever load you’re carrying means incredible flexibility for all your stuff.
-The all-electric VW I.D.Buzz may look cooler but the Multivan is much more spacious and practical, while the plug-in hybrid powertrain means you can keep on trucking on electric or petrol power as suits.
+The funky two-tone paint schemes bring some pizzazz to an otherwise functional format, while the ability to slide seats around to configure the interior means incredible flexibility for all your stuff.
+The all-electric VW I.D.Buzz may look cooler, but the Multivan is much more spacious and practical, while the plug-in hybrid powertrain means you can keep on trucking on electric or petrol power as suits.

 Search for a VW Multivan on Auto Trader

-Read our Expert Review of the Fiat 500e
+Read our Expert Review of the latest Mazda MX-5

 Porsche 718 Boxster

-A convertible is the perfect partner for a road trip, the ability to enjoy the scenery with the roof down all adding to the experience.
-We love the Mazda MX-5 for its sense of fun and its affordability, but it’s a little on the small side for a longer trip away unless you’re willing to pack really light.
-Step up the Porsche 718 Boxster.
+We love the Mazda MX-5 for its sense of fun and its affordability, but if it’s a little on the small side for a longer trip away, step up the Porsche 718 Boxster.
 True, it’s rather more expensive and getting on a bit now.
-But it’s utterly fabulous to drive, especially if you’re a bit of a purist and still like shifting gears yourself with a manual gearbox.
+But it’s utterly fabulous to drive, especially if you’ still like shifting gears yourself with a manual gearbox.
 Prefer an auto?
 No worries, this is also one of the best in the business.
-The Boxster’s real trick, though, is the fact it has two luggage compartments, one in the nose and one in the rear.
+The Boxster’s real trick, though, is the fact it has two luggage compartments: one in the nose and one in the rear.
 With room for more than just a change of underwear and a toothbrush you can travel in style, safe in the knowledge you can pack all the stuff you need for a proper long-distance drive.

 Search for a Porsche 718 Boxster on Auto Trader